WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module1_Data download_QC_and_decontamination/Module1_Practical.md

 # Exercise overview

 In this practical exercise, participants will perform quality control and decontamination of shotgun metagenomic sequencing reads.
-Using publicly available datasets, participants will download sequencing data, evaluate sequencing quality, trim technical artefacts, remove host contamination, and generate a set of cleaned microbial reads suitable for downstream metagenomic analysis.
+Using publicly available datasets, participants will download sequencing data, evaluate sequencing quality, trim technical artefacts, remove human reads, and generate a set of cleaned microbial reads suitable for downstream metagenomic analysis.

 This exercise demonstrates the importance of preprocessing in ensuring accurate taxonomic and functional profiling.

 ---
 # Dataset
-Participants will use publicly available human gut microbiome datasets from the European Nucleotide Archive (ENA).
+Participants will use publicly available human gut microbiome datasets downloaded from the European Nucleotide Archive (ENA).

 Run accession numbers:
 ```text